 - Full pipeline view

-Canonical and a data science partner will deliver an AI assessment as part of the workshop to help you determine the readiness of your existing data and analytics for ML and AI approaches.
+Canonical and a data science partner will deliver an AI assessment as part of the workshop to help you determine the readiness of your existing approaches and capabilities for data science.

 - Understand AI lifecycle